On the analyticity of solutions to non-linear elliptic partial differential equations: Preliminaries

-with $1 \leq l \leq |\alpha|$ and $|\gamma_1| + \ldots |\gamma_l| = |\alpha|.$. \end{proposition}
+with $1 \leq l \leq |\alpha|$ and $|\gamma_1| + \ldots + |\gamma_l| = |\alpha|.$. \end{proposition}

 For $m_1=m_2=1$ we will use the notation $P^k$ instead of $P^\alpha_{m_1,m_2}.$ We leave the easy inductive proof of this statement to the reader.
-Although very precise formulas of the higher order chain rule were given by Faa di Bruno \cite{DiBruno1857} for the univariate case and by for example Constanini and Savits in \cite{Constantine1996} for the multivariate case, the above proposition contains all that is needed in our proof.
+This proposition contains all the information about the higher order chain rule we need.
+Precise and explicite formulas for the higher order chain rule were given by Faa di Bruno for the univariate case \cite{DiBruno1857} and by for example Constanini and Savits in \cite{Constantine1996} for the multivariate case.

 Let us derive two easy consequences of Proposition \ref{prop:FraaDiBruno}.
 The first one will allow us to reduce the multivariate case to the univariate one.